gcmerz/pomdp/README.md

 ampl: Directory containing code used for the CPLEX LP solver.

-requirements.txt: run "pip install -r requirements.txt" before attempting to run the project.
+requirements.txt: Run "pip install -r requirements.txt" before attempting to run the project.

 POMDPs for Personalized Mammography Screening.ipynb: IPython notebook to walk through the project.